Design4Good/about/resources/readme.md

 ## User cases

-- Support for journalists
+1. Support for journalists
-- Support for students/ educators
+2. Educational apps for students/ educators
+3. Tools for cultural preservations
+  - Leverage GPS/ camera/ sensors

-- Apps for Art therapy
+4. Apps for art therapy

 ## Requirements of Apps